duckdb/duckdb-web/docs/api/c/api.md

 #### `duckdb_append_data_chunk`

 Appends a pre-filled data chunk to the specified appender.

-The types of the data chunk must exactly match the types of the table, no casting is performed.
-If the types do not match or the appender is in an invalid state, DuckDBError is returned.
+Attempts casting, if the data chunk types do not match the active appender types.
-If the append is successful, DuckDBSuccess is returned.

 ##### Syntax